 - squamous cell carcinoma

-Non cancerous growths in the bile duct
+Non cancerous bile duct tumours

 Non cancerous (benign) tumours can also grow in the bile duct.
 They include bile duct adenoma and hamartomas.